BhArAtbK-alt/CityPulse/sql/README.md

 ## Removed Features

 - **`report_me_toos` table** — The "Me Too" button was removed in favor of the existing upvote system.
 The `me_too_count` column and associated trigger from earlier iterations are not included.
-The `unique_upvoters` count via upvotes already serves the community-impact purpose.
+The `unique_upvoters` count via upvotes already serves the community impact purpose.